Supervised Classification Using Sparse Fisher's LDA

-Consider classification between two groups with the mean of the first group $\mu_1=0$ and the mean of the second group $\mu_2=\delta$.
+Consider classification between two groups with the mean of the first group $\mu_1=0_{p}$ and the mean of the second group $\mu_2=\delta=(\delta_{1},...,\delta_{p})$.
 Also assume all the variables $x_j$ are scaled to have standard deviation one within each population.
 If the variables are jointly normal and equally correlated, i.e. $\mbox{cor}(x_i,x_j)=\rho$ for all $i \neq j$, then the correlation is beneficial if $\rho$ is negative or if

 \citep[eqn.~9]{Cochran:1964tn}.
 Assume now that $\delta_j=0$ for all $j>r$ and $\delta_j=C$ for all $j\le r$, where $r\le p$.
 Then \eqref{eq:rho} can be rewritten as